Navigation auf uzh.ch

 FS 23 Again and Again - The History of Serial Narrative (BA seminar)

-FS 22 Imperial Nostalgia: Neo Victorian Fictions of Empire (BA seminar)
+FS 22 Imperial Nostalgia: Neo-Victorian Fictions of Empire (BA seminar)

 FS 21 Refiguring the Colonial Caribbean (BA seminar)